TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 .. method:: Element.removeAttributeNode(oldAttr)

-   Remove and return *oldAttr* from the attribute list, if present.
+   Remove and return *oldAttr* kutoka the attribute list, if present.
 If *oldAttr* is not present, :exc:`NotFoundErr` is raised.